The interdisciplinary SHARE Lab members who fuel our research projects

 Prof. Fitter leads the SHARE Lab.
 She is an Assistant Professor in the School of Mechanical, Industrial, and Manufacturing Engineering at Oregon State University.
 She completed a Ph.D. in the University of Pennsylvania GRASP Lab and was a postdoc in the University of Southern California Robotics and Autonomous Systems Center.

-Brian is a Ph.D. student in the SHARE Lab working on socially assistive robots.
+Brian is a Ph.D. student in the SHARE Lab working on understanding and transforming robot sound.
 He arrived at Oregon State in 2018 after completing a B.S.E. in Mechanical Engineering and an M.S.E. in Robotics at the University of Pennsylvania.
 There, he worked in the ModLab and managed the STWing program.

 Hannah is a MS student in the SHARE Lab working on wearable haptic devices.
 She completed her undergraduate at Purdue University and worked at Toyota Material Handling before joining us at OSU.